Run Integration/E2E Tests

 - Runs your E2E tests, passing in the Coherence environment URL and the test search query

-Ensure your Coherence deployments are set up to create GitHub check runs.
-This is typically done automatically when you connect your GitHub repository to Coherence.
+- Confirm that your Coherence deployments are set up to create GitHub check runs.
+Typically, this is automatically configured when you connect your GitHub repository to Coherence.

 COHERENCE_ENVIRONMENT_URL